densechen/densechen.github.io/README.md

   *Wenxi Liu ; Yibing Song ; **Dengsheng Chen** ; Shengfeng He ; Yuanlong Yu ; Tao Yan ; Gehard P. Hancke ; Rynson W.H.
 Lau*

-  - In this paper, we propose a deformable convolution layer to enrich the target appearance representations in the tracking-by-detection framework.

 - **Enhancement Mask for Hippocampus Detection and Segmentation**

   *Dengsheng Chen; Wenxi Liu ; You Huang ; Tong Tong ; Yuanlong Yu*

-  -  In particular, our approach first localizes the hippocampus from the whole volumetric image and obtains a rough segmentation.
-This initial segmentation can be used an enhancement mask to extract the fine structure of the hippocampus.

 ## <img src="assets/tools-solid.svg" width="30px"> Skills